The Horror Tree Presents… An Interview with Douglas Wynne

 Doug: Yeah, that was weird.
 My friend Tom Deady and I gave a writing workshop to students at the 826 Boston writing program in Roxbury.
 I almost couldn’t find the building, because the graphics on the glass door list it as the Bigfoot Research Institute.
 There’s even a giant stuffed yeti in the lobby next to a corkboard of Bigfoot tabloid stories, but the writing program seems to be the only thing going on there.
 So I still have no idea what that was about.
-But Tom and I realized afterward that if we really wanted to prepare these kids to earn an income as fiction writers, we should have advised them to write Bigfoot porn!
+But Tom and I realized afterward that if we really wanted to prepare these kids to earn an income as fiction writers, we should have advised them to write Bigfoot adult content!
 And it was right under our noses the whole time.

 Doug: all I know is I’ve heard it’s very lucrative.
 And I wear a size 13, so maybe I should give it a shot.

 Ruschelle: Your books, from the Spectra Files Trilogy, are wrapped in the ancient tentacles of the Old Ones.
 Tell us about your ‘love’ of Lovecraft and how it influenced Red Equinox, Black January and Cthulhu Blues.